loelschlaeger/ytstats/RESEARCH.md

 - What seasonal pattern (yearly, weekly) can be observed?
 - How do educational channels differ from entertainment channels?
 - What effect does a video release have on the number of subscribers?
+- When will specific number of subscribers or total viewtime be hit?
+- HMMs?